Alaskan Tokeen Grey Marble Quarry on Marble Island Alaska

 Alaskan Tokeen Grey Marble - Marble Island, Alaska

 Mining of Industrial Minerals in Southeast Alaska

-In the mountainsides of Southeast Alaska, prospectors also located what are known as the industrial minerals, the nonmetallic, non-fuel resources essential to construction and for industry.
+In the mountainsides of Southeast Alaska, prospectors also located what is known as the industrial minerals, the nonmetallic, non-fuel resources essential to the construction and for the industry.
 The importance of these non-metallic to the industrial economy is easily overlooked.
 They are bulky and usually low-value products.
 Their production is seldom dramatic, and there is often not the opportunity to get rich quickly which lured so many to gold mining.

-However, in Southeast Alaska, a number of the nonmetallic industrial minerals have been developed since the turn of the century.
+However, in Southeast Alaska, a number of nonmetallic industrial minerals have been developed since the turn of the century.
 Many times this proved to be a slow, methodical, unexciting process with the resulting production of a non-glittery product attracting little attention.

 Each of the industrial minerals was economically viable only when there were assured markets.
 Alaska itself did not provide markets, and it took a building boom on the West Coast to produce a demand for industrial minerals.
 It also took a financially secure corporation to run the operations.
 The people with large sums of money to invest in such corporations were generally not Alaskans, so the home offices were not in Alaska.
 The raw materials extracted and shipped to the West Coast were treated there and the end products utilized elsewhere than Alaska.